 Learning Outcomes / Objectives

-- Work with tables and charts.
+- Organize content using tables and charts.

 - Customize formats using styles and themes.

-- Insert content using Quick Parts.
+- Insert content using quick parts.

-Lesson 1: Working with Tables and Charts
+Lesson 1: Organizing Content Using Tables and Charts

 Topic A: Sort Table Data